-The total allocation of emergency relief funding from the Federal Transit Administration ("FTA") to MTA in connection with Superstorm Sandy to date is \$5.83 billion, including \$1.599 billion allocated on September 22, 2014 through a competitive resiliency program.
+The total allocation of emergency relief funding from the Federal Transit Administration ("FTA") to MTA in connection with Superstorm Sandy to date is \$5.83 billion, including \$1.599 billion allocated on September 22, 2014, through a competitive resiliency program.
 A total of \$5.606 billion in FTA Emergency Relief Funding has been executed: seven repair/local priority resiliency grants totaling \$4.552 billion and seventeen competitive resiliency grants totaling \$1.054 billion.
-As of September 30, 2019, MTA has drawn down a total of \$2.424 billion in grant reimbursement for eligible operating and capital expenses.
+As of March 31, 2020, MTA has drawn down a total of \$2.678 billion in grant reimbursement for eligible operating and capital expenses.
 The balance of funds to be drawn down from all twenty-four grants is available to MTA for reimbursement of eligible expenses as requisitions are submitted by MTA and approved by FTA.
 Additional requisitions are in process.
 At MTA and Amtrak's request, in April 2018, FTA transferred \$13.5 of MTA's emergency relief allocation to the Federal Railroad Administration ("FRA") to allow Amtrak to execute a portion of MTA Long Island Rail Road's Competitive Resilience scope.

-MTA expects to submit grant requests for the \$206 of remaining FTA emergency relief allocation in Federal Fiscal Year 2020.
+In addition, MTA has submitted pending grant requests for the remaining FTA emergency relief allocation in Federal Fiscal Year 2020.